Tentacles of Olympic cancellation would reach around globe

 Andrew Zimbalist, who teaches economics at Smith College in Northampton, Massachusetts, said some of the venues, such as the $1.43 billion national stadium, would have “enduring value.”

-“But virtually none of it would have made the list of the priority public investments,” he said in an email to AP, adding that if the games were canceled, much of the investment would be “wasted.”
+“But virtually none of it would have made the list of the priority public investments,” he said in an email to the AP, adding that if the games were canceled, much of the investment would be “wasted.”

 The IOC has said repeatedly the games will go on, and says it relies on advice from the World Health Organization.
 The WHO, the U.N. health agency, has so far resisted describing the crisis as a “pandemic,” which could force the IOC’s hand.
 But many experts say that threshold has already been met.